Eyeing The Competition

 What Are They Doing Right Or Wrong?
 Now Improve It!

 Originally Published September 30, 2008

-Online & offline marketing campaigns are a part of everyday life; both are integrated into mainstream business and consumer activities daily, and often second-by-second.
+Websites, online, and offline marketing campaigns are a part of everyday life; both are integrated into mainstream business and consumer activities daily, and often second-by-second.

 - what is the competition doing right or achieving?